When was the last time you saw someone get hypnotized?

 Maybe it was at the Renaissance Faire, or at a school assembly.
 Or you watched someone get hypnotized in a movie.
 The hypnosis scene in “Get Out” is particularly scary – but is it possible?
 If you really get up on stage, will you end up in “The Sunken Place?”

 The answer to the question “Is hypnosis real?” is more complicated than you might think.
 And while you can go to a hypnotist today, you might not get the experience that you’re expecting.
-Let’s break down the science and the definition of today’s hypnosis.
+Hypnosis is most likely to be “legitimate” when it’s practiced by a licensed psychologist or psychiatrist.

 History of Hypnosis in Psychology